We may earn money or products from the companies mentioned in this post.

 Sherrie – A Sherrie Affair

 Iceland is truly a natures winter wonderland.
 The mountains are covered with a very bright shining snow that reflects off the sun.
 Combine this with one of the bluest skies I have ever seen, makes a breathtaking view.
-The Golden Circle offers must see icy itinerary experiences; Gullfoss Waterfall, the Geysir Geothermal Area, Thingvellir National Park and more.
+The Golden Circle offers must-see icy itinerary experiences; Gullfoss Waterfall, the Geysir Geothermal Area, Thingvellir National Park and more.
 If you are an adventurer you would love taking a snowmobile tour.
 There are different ones to choose from like the tour to the Katla volcano in South Iceland.
-There is a lot more waterfalls and mountains to see in the South part of Iceland, including a black sand beach near Vik.
+There are a lot more waterfalls and mountains to see in the South part of Iceland, including a black sand beach near Vik.
 The snow lays on the black sand as little pebbles, the white and black contrast is beautiful.

 A winter holiday in Iceland is an amazing time to go and experience.
 Enjoy!